 - The ADA sent a letter to a Delta Dental Director in response to two specific questions he asked.
 The part of the letter that providers use to support D4260 coding/billing says "Whether or not LANAP procedures do, in some cases, modify the bony support of the teeth is not a coding issue, but a scientific and procedural issue."
 LANAP® proponents believe that bone is removed during the procedure, thus D4260 coding is appropriate.

 - Insurance claims should not include any reference to laser or LANAP®, or further claim investigation might be triggered and the claim denied.

 - Bone is removed during the procedure with the diamond-tipped piezo.
 The CDT descriptor does not specify how much bone must be removed.

 - LANAP® is not marketed as a non-surgical treatment.
 It is presented as another surgical treatment option.

 - LANAP® can be considered a microsurgery, but that is still a surgery.

 - It is a surgical treatment in which a laser is used instead of scalpel and sutures.
 It is a "significantly less traumatic alternative to traditional periodontal surgery that can be performed in a general practice setting."

 - Use the laser to remove sulcular epithelium and open pocket;

-- Scale and root plane with ultrasonic and hand instrumentation;
+- Scale and root plane and modify bone with ultrasonic and hand instrumentation;

 - Use the laser to debride pocket and establish coagulation;